 Read on to learn five simple ways how you can Honor 9/11 victims and heroes at your workplace.

-5 Ways To Honor 9/11 and National Day of Service in the Workplace
+5 Ways To Honor 9/11 in the Workplace

-Fortunately, there are many ways to observe and participate in the National Day of Service in the workplace.
+Fortunately, there are many ways to observe September 11th in the workplace.
 From giving back to the community to respecting the work of our heroes, the opportunities are endless.

-Here are five ways you can honor 9/11 and the National Day of Service in the workplace:
+Here are five ways you can honor 9/11 in the workplace:

 1) Give Back to the Community